JaySandoz/ProductDescriptions/Product Descriptions/CBDfx - Muscle and Joint Cooling Formula.md

 ## How to Use
 Our Muscle & Joint Cooling Formula is easy to use.
 Simply apply a generous amount of the cream to the affected area.
 Massage the cream into the skin until it is completely absorbed.
 For best results, use the cream up to three times per day.
 ## Lab Results, Certifications, and Quality Assurance
 CBDfx is committed to providing the highest-quality products to our customers.
 All of our products are lab-tested for quality and potency.
 Our Muscle & Joint Cooling Formula is third-party tested for purity and contains no THC.
-You can view the lab results for this product here: [https://cbdfx.com/lab-reports/lab-reports-for-muscle-joint-cbd-hemp-cream/]
+You can [view the lab results for this product here](https://cbdfx.com/lab-reports/lab-reports-for-muscle-joint-cbd-hemp-cream/)
 ## Benefits
 Our Muscle & Joint Cooling Formula is specifically designed to provide fast-acting relief for muscle and joint pain.
 Our unique formula combines the highest-grade CBD extract with natural ingredients like menthol, aloe vera, and tea tree oil to provide an immediate cooling sensation and help reduce inflammation.
 Our formula is easy to apply and quickly absorbs into the skin, providing fast-acting relief for any aches and pains.
 ## Safety Information